CurtisInstruments/caliburn-micro-devexpress/README.md

 ## Attaching messages to BarItem objects

-If you want to use Caliburn.Micro's `Message.Attach` mechanism together with `DXBars` or `DXRibbo`n, you can use my related project `Caliburn.Micro.FrameworkContentElement`.
+If you want to use Caliburn.Micro's `Message.Attach` mechanism together with `DXBars` or `DXRibbon`, you can use my related project `Caliburn.Micro.FrameworkContentElement`.
 I personally use these two packages together too.